rchrdchn/website-optimization/README.md

 I've also applied skills such as Minify and Inline CSS for stylesheets and web fonts, asynch JS, and elimination of render-blocking CSS and JavaScript in above-the-fold content.

+### Optimizations Performed

+#### Part 1: Optimize PageSpeed Insights score for index.html
+* Removed external request for Web Fonts and used inline CSS to add them inside index.html
+* Minified and inlined CSS and added in index.html
+* Added `asynch` to JS Script and moved to the bottom of index.html body
+* Optimized all images using ImageOptim

+#### Part 2: Optimize Frames per Second in pizza.html
+* Edited the main.js file so the resizing of the pizzas happens in less than 5 ms and the scrolling runs at 60 FPS
+* Simplified the function `resizePizzas` so it doesn't trigger forced synchronous layout (FSL).
+The pizzas width simply gets set to a certain percentage of the original image size, depending on the slider position.
+* Changed `updatePositions` so it doesn't trigger FSL by first getting `scrollTop` and then updating all elements later.
+* Updated `querySelectorAll("#mover")` to `getElementsByClassName("mover")` so it doesn't have to recalculate on every iteration

 To get started, check out the repository and inspect the code.